 - The classification of teaching in courses as local (vs. regional/national/international) is determined by the institution initiating the invitation.
-Thus, all courses for which the invitation originates with an individual or group affiliated with the School of Medicine (e.g., Hofstra University, the Feinstein Institute for Medical Research) should be considered local and reported in this section. - List each course in which you have taught medical, dental, graduate or undergraduate students, grouped according to the following categories: - Teaching during your current School of Medicine appointment; organize in the following categories and present reverse chronologically within each: - School of Medicine courses - Other Hofstra University courses (specify school, e.g., Hofstra College of Liberal Arts and Sciences) - Teaching prior to start of your current School of Medicine appointment; organize according to the institution at which you held your primary appointment, presenting reverse chronologically for each institution

-- Do not include: - Leadership roles in courses (e.g., course director), which should be reported under Major Administrative Leadership Positions - Teaching of medical or dental students in clinical rotations, which is reported under clinical supervisory and training responsibilities - Group together if course contributions are repeated over multiple years - For each course taught indicate:
+Thus, all courses for which the invitation originates with an individual or group affiliated with the School of Medicine (e.g., Hofstra University, the Feinstein Institute for Medical Research) should be considered local and reported in this section. - List each course in which you have taught medical, dental, graduate or undergraduate students, grouped according to the following categories: - o Teaching prior to start of your current School of Medicine appointment; organize according to the institution at which you held your primary appointment, presenting chronologically for each institution - o Teaching during your current School of Medicine appointment; organize in the following categories and present chronologically within each: - School of Medicine courses - Other Hofstra University courses (specify school, e.g., Hofstra College of Liberal Arts and Sciences) - Do not include: - Leadership roles in courses (e.g., course director), which should be reported under Major Administrative Leadership Positions - o Teaching of medical or dental students in clinical rotations, which is reported under clinical supervisory and training responsibilities - Group together if course contributions are repeated over multiple years - For each course taught indicate: